All Episodes

 We've got the Democrats now in open warfare.

-And first, let me just remind people, I don't trust anything that Nancy Pelosi says.
+And first, let me just remind people: I don't trust anything that Nancy Pelosi says.

-I don't think Nancy Pelosi is the real speaker of the house.
+I don't think Nancy Pelosi is the real Speaker of the House.

 She's Speaker of the House in name only.

-But now that we have the new green deal, let's ban oil gas cars with combustion engines.
+But now that we have the new Green Deal, let's ban oil, gas, cars with combustion engines.

-Let's let's offer everybody everything for free.
+Let's offer everybody everything for free.

 Don't worry about the costs.